sandialabs/faodel/INSTALL.md

 user may wish to change include:

 ```
-webhook.interfaces  ib0,eth0  # Change the nic used for webhook
+whookie.interfaces  ib0,eth0  # Change the nic used for whookie

 net.transport.name  ibverbs   # Select net driver when using nnti or libfabric